vindenez/dat250-spring-counters-todos/README.md

   {
     "id": 2,
     "summary": "Walk the dog",
-    "description": "Walk the dog for 30 minutes."
+    "description": "Walk the dog for 30 minutes"
   },
   {
     "id": 3,